 Pacing is also essential.
 If you speak fast normally, you’ll have to slow things down.
 You’ll also need some basic acting skills.
 Most jobs don’t require hollywood-level acting skills but you do need to assume a role.

 Commercials, documentaries, or e-book narrating all require a different role — and sometimes more than one.
-Christy is a mom of 3 and also works as a voice actor.
+Christy is a mom of 3 and also works as a part time voice actor.

 What she loves about voice acting is that she doesn’t have to choose between parenting and work.
 Voice acting gives her the flexibility to excel at both.